Kitesurfing lessons near Ho Chi Minh

 IN THE AREA OF HO CHI MINH

-After all, on this blog entry and more as a joke than anything, we’ve spoken more about crocodiles than about kitesurfing, when in fact, crocodiles should not be the concern for those who want to practice kitesurfing and much less for those who want to learn it.
+After all, on this blog entry a big part of its content was just more a joke than anything, we’ve spoken more about crocodiles than about kitesurfing, when in fact, crocodiles should not be the concern for those who want to practice kitesurfing and much less for those who want to learn it

 Flat water kite spot – kitesurf school in Vung tau/Vietnam

-The area at the end of Vung tau – Bai Sau beach or back beach, is an area of calm waters, especially during the hours of low tide, where are several pools of flat water that are a delight for those who start to position in the kitesurfing board as for those who are already kitesurfing but prefer flat water without waves to practice kitesurfing maneuvers.
+Vung tau – Bai Sau beach or back beach, is an area of calm waters, especially during the hours of low tide, where are several pools of flat water that are a delight for those who start to position in the kitesurfing board as for those who are already kitesurfing but prefer flat water without waves to practice kitesurfing maneuvers